devEducaua/crun.nvim/README.md

 ## Options
 &f -> is the file name
-%o -> is the output name
+&o -> is the output name

 ### defaults